 Loss of primary attachment figure

 Babies in utero already know their birth mom’s voice.
 They have spent nine months literally attached to her, and when they are born, they instinctively turn toward the voice they learned while inside her body.
 A child’s birth mom is his first attachment figure.
-Even for children whose parents witness their birth and bring them home from the hospital, this first attachment is broken.
+Even for children whose parents witness their birth and bring them home from the hospital, this first attachment is severed.

 Loss of traditional family narrative